 It was one of those times that I thought to myself: I have the greatest job in the world.
 I can’t believe I get paid to do it.

-To read the story I wrote click on the link below:
+To read a .pdf copy of the story I wrote click on the link below: